bizhan-laripour/keycloak-sso/README.md

 ### Keycloak admin
-If you want to manage your keycloak sso with your java application you have to use keycloak admin that have some apis to manage users and rolse and etc. you can create , delete ,update users ,roles, privilages , etc .
+If you want to manage your keycloak sso with your java application you have to use keycloak admin that have some apis to manage users and rolse and etc. you can create , delete ,update users ,roles, privilages , etc or asign roles to users or groups .